-All children in EYFS and KS1 are regularly assessed on the sounds they can segment and blend.
+All children in EYFS and KS1 are regularly assessed on the sounds they can segment and blend using the recommendations from Little Wandle.
 Year 1 children, and children in Year 2 who did not meet expected standard, complete a phonics assessment based on the official end of year phonics screening test just before each assessment point to inform teachers of progress.
 This is recorded on the Phonics Attainment Tracker.